 In truth, aggressive.
 I am results driven.
 I expect the best as I give the best and I will pull my team until we reach our goal.

-Biggest lesson you’ve learnt in your career so far?
+What’s the biggest lesson you’ve learnt in your career so far?

 Partner with the right people.
 Just because you’re thirsty doesn’t mean you should drink poison.